-Each of the sections has its own subnetwork selection and its own channel assignments, which are loaded during downtime between the safety-critical sections.
-As a result, there is a (Re-)configuration of the Bridge E at the beginning for each "configuration zone".
+Each of the sections has its own configuration and its own channel assignments, which are loaded during downtime between the safety-critical sections.
+As a result, there is a (Re-)configuration of the Bridge E at the beginning for each configuration zone.

 Each network has a defined maximum number of Static and Mobile Stations and a defined number of transmission slots.
-Aside from that the level of reliability, the maximum frame length, the latency and more parameters can be configured.
+Aside from that the level of reliability, the maximum packet length, the latency and more parameters can be configured.